New England Harmony Brigade

 Picture

-Following breakfast on Saturday morning an official Brigade business meeting is held.
-After lunch the Brigade reports to the venue to rehearse for the evening show.
-Dinner is served after which everyone returns to the venue for the evening performance.
-The show is similar to most barbershop shows, combining the Brigade chorus, step-out quartets and other performers whom the organizers may invite.
+After lunch the Brigade attendees report to the venue to rehearse for the evening show.
+You will have even more quartetting opportunities until dinner is served, after which everyone returns to the venue for the evening performance.
+The show is similar to most barbershop shows, combining the Brigade chorus, our headliner championship quartet, step-out quartets and other performers whom the organizers may invite.
 While the chorus is not the focus of the Brigade, the thrill of this large, wonderfully prepared gathering is a chorus experience that many men have yet to experience.
-After the show, you’ll head back to the hotel for the quartet finals.
-Finalists from Friday evening and a "Wild Card" quartet of four guys randomly selected from quartets not making the Finals sing another randomly selected song.
-The Finals and afterglow are open to friends and family of Brigaders at no charge.
-The top three quartets are announced and awards are presented, followed by a pizza party and quartetting into the early morning hours.
+After the show, an afterglow is open to friends and family of Brigaders at no charge, including a pizza party and quartetting into the early morning hours.

 Proudly powered by Weebly